waveaccounting/avro-to-python-types/README.md

 If you are using Avro (with our without Schema Registry) you will want to to have some type safety when you messages are deserialized.

-(This example project)[/examples/sync_types] shows how to keep a directory of Avro schemas in sync with a directory of python files exposing their types.
+[This example project](/examples/sync_types) shows how to keep a directory of Avro schemas in sync with a directory of python files exposing their types.

 To try it out, simply clone this repo and run